Beth Mead: 2021–22: WSL all-time assists leader and Arsenal Player of the Season

 With 14 goals and 19 assists in 34 starts, Mead's total goal contributions in the season came to 33.
-During the league opener against defending champions Chelsea, she scored a brace to defeat Chelsea 3–2.
+During the league opener against defending champions Chelsea, Mead scored a brace to defeat Chelsea 3–2.
 She was named Player of the Match.
 On 27 January 2022, Arsenal was behind Brighton & Hope Albion 0–1 after the first half.
-Just five minutes after the restart, Mead whipped a delivery across the face of the Brighton goal and Vivianne Miedema was well-placed to fire home from close range.
-In addition, Mead fired a curling effort into the top right corner to secure all three points.
+Mead assisted the equalling goal and scored the second.
 She was named Player of the Match.
-On 24 April 2022, Mead not only became the WSL all-time assist leader, but also reached the 50th goal in the WSL during Arsenal's 3–0 victory over Everton.
-Her assist resulted in teammate Jordan Nobbs' 50th WSL goal as well.
+On 24 April 2022, Mead not only became the WSL all-time assist leader, but also scored her 50th WSL goal.
+Additionally, she assisted Jordan Nobbs' 50th WSL goal.
 She was named the Player of the Match.

-Mead also established herself as the centrepiece of the pressing and counter-pressing system under new manager Jonas Eidevall.
+Mead established herself as the centrepiece of the pressing and counter-pressing system under new manager Jonas Eidevall.
 She topped the charts for pressing and defensive actions in the final third.
-She registered most pressures (381) and succeeded the most, made most tackles (61) and won the most (43), and made second-most blocks (32) in Arsenal.
-In the WSL, she won third most tackles.
-It is rare for a forward to achieve such numbers.
-On her counterpressing ability, manager Eidevall said: "I have never coached a player who is as fast at it (counterpressing) as Beth Mead.
-She can run 15 metres in seconds and close a player down."
+On her counterpressing ability, Eidevall said: ‘‘I have never coached a player who is as fast at it (counterpressing) as Beth Mead.’’

-Mead was named the FSA Player of the Year and nominated for the WSL Player of the Season and PFA Fan's Player of the Year.
-She won both the Arsenal Player of the Season award and Arsenal Women Supporters Club Player of the Season award by a landslide.
-Her other accolades include: GiveMeSportW Fans' WSL Player of the Season nominee, On Her Side WSL Player of the Season runner-up, The Athletic WSL Team of the Year, WSL Player of the Month (September 2021), resulting in the record (tie) for Most Player of the Month awards (3), PFA WSL Fan's Player of the Month (November 2021), and Arsenal Goal of the Month which includes contenders from both the men's and women's teams, January 2022.
+Mead was named the FSA Player of the Year and nominated for both the WSL Player of the Season and PFA Fan's Player of the Year.
+She won both the Arsenal Player of the Season award and Arsenal Women Supporters Club Player of the Season awards.
+Her other accolades included: GiveMeSportW Fans' WSL Player of the Season nominee, On Her Side WSL Player of the Season runner-up, The Athletic WSL Team of the Year, WSL Player of the Month (September 2021), (tie) for Most Player of the Month awards (3), PFA WSL Fan's Player of the Month (November 2021), and Arsenal Goal of the Month in January 2022.

+In October 2022, Mead revealed it was her mother's diagnosis of terminal ovarian cancer in summer 2021 that fuelled her performance in the 2021–22 season.
+She said it had ‘‘made [her] look at life a lot differently’’, and that she had spent all year ‘‘trying to put a smile on [her] mum's face.’’